• Skip to primary navigation

 20. Watch your boxes- Monthly boxes are in right now and there are so many good ones to choose from but be careful.
 Don’t keep paying for a box if you don’t like most of what comes in them.
 You can skip months too.

 21. Set up automatic savings- Set this up with your bank.
 Then money will automatically go to your savings accounts.
+And trust me, you won’t even miss it as you build up your savings.
+USAA has a great way to do this.

 23. Make lists before you shop- Making a list will always save you.
+Just make sure to stick to the actual list.

 24. Try a “buy what you need” challenge- See if you can go a month or two without buying anything you don’t need.